Unlock the Power of HDR on WordPress

 Unlocking the power of HDR on WordPress.
 An image is shown, divided in two.
 One half is dull, and the other is vibrant and bright, illustrating the difference HDR makes

-If you own a smart phone made in 2020 or later, you’re already equipped with a powerful enough camera to capture HDR (High Dynamic Range) photos of people, products and events that can stand out on WordPress.
-Even better, your phone’s display is built to showcase these vibrant, high-quality images in all their detail.
+If you own a smart phone made in 2020 or later, you’re equipped with a camera powerful enough to capture HDR photos.

-In this article, we’ll show you how to elevate the look and feel of your client’s ecommerce, blog, and photography websites using HDR photography – creating a better visual experience that grabs attention.
+In this article, we’ll show you how to elevate the look and feel of your client’s ecommerce, blog, and photography WordPress sites using HDR photography – creating a better visual experience that grabs attention.

 We strongly recommend viewing this article on a device with a HDR capable display.
 Scan the QR code to access this page on your phone.
 QR code linking to the HDR in WordPress blog post